-Responsibility for, ownership and management of the Dockyard Port is extremely complex. involves a multitude of supporting legislation The largest naval base in Europe, it hosts half the and guidelines, and involves close cooperation Royal Navy's fighting strength.
-This includes over between numerous Government departments, half the frigate force, the amphibious capability and statutory and relevant authorities, commercial, the surveying flotilla.
-The Naval Base also contains environmental, educational and research bodies, as the UK's nuclear submarine refitting facility and is well as leisure users and charitable organisations. the base for the Fleet training organisation.
-It is the This is managed collaboratively, under QHM most operationally and socio-economically diverse, Plymouth through well-established, nationally navigationally challenging and environmentally acclaimed, inclusively representative for a including sensitive port in NW Europe. the Harbour Authorities Liaison Committee.
-Tamar Estuaries Consultative Forum and Port of Operated and managed under the primary Plymouth Marine Liaison Committee.
+The largest naval base in Europe, it hosts half the Royal Navy's fighting strength.
+This includes over half the frigate force, the amphibious capability and the surveying flotilla.
+The Naval Base also contains the UK's nuclear submarine refitting facility and is the base for the Fleet training organisation.
+It is the most operationally and socio-economically diverse, navigationally challenging and environmentally sensitive port in NW Europe.

-legislation of The Dockyard Port Regulation Act of 1865, a Queen's Harbour Master (QHM) is appointed who superintends the port on behalf of the MOD for the benefit of National Defence and to otherwise protect the port.
+Operated and managed under the primary legislation of The Dockyard Port Regulation Act of 1865, a Queen's Harbour Master (QHM) is appointed who superintends the port on behalf of the MOD for the benefit of National Defence and to otherwise protect the port.
 This encompasses the preservation of life, protection of the environment, protection of property and the safe and effective management of port activities.
+It is a strategic port - in every sense, militarily, commercially, environmentally and in recreational terms.
+It is an asset for all to enjoy.